Montessori Summer activity ideas

 - Washing the cars, their bike or outdoor toys could be the perfect summer activity

-Are you looking for Montessori activities for your child, but you don't have time to make three part cards and search for printables?
+Are you looking for Montessori activities for your child, but you don't have time to make three-part cards and search for printables?

+Are you unsure what activities are appropriate?
 How best to present them to your child?

-The Montessori Family Box is a monthly subscription box for children aged 3 to 6, delivering Montessori activities directly to your door.
+The Montessori Family box is a monthly subscription box for children aged 3 to 6, delivering Montessori activities directly to your door.

 No more searching, printing and laminating!

-Sensory and art activities for the Summer:
+LEARN MORESensory and art activities for the Summer

 - Painting with water is perfect for the summer: Give your child a bucket of water, some paintbrush and sponges and encourage them to paint the fences or the wall.